blizzardfun/matlib_hwk2/README.md

 # matlib_hwk2
-matplotlib pyber home work using both matplotlib and pandas for graphing
+matplotlib pyber using both matplotlib and pandas for graphing